LMNTL/emoji-match-3/README.md

 `npm run dev`

 To play, click an emoji, then click an adjacent emoji to switch them.
-Removing matched emojis not implemented yet.